brian-arnold/brian-arnold.github.io/pages/about/about.md

 <img align="right" src="/pages/about/headshot.jpg" style="width:150px;height:150px;">

+I'm a data scientist in the [Ecology and Evolutionary Biology](https://eeb.princeton.edu/) (EEB) department at Princeton University.
+While my interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets, I'm *most* excited to apply these skills to EEB questions that help us understand the origins and diversity of life.

+As a departmental data scientist, I
+- analyze data and do research directly with faculty
+- develop computational workflows that enable or accelerate several projects
+- teach workshops
+- mentor individual students and postdocs
+- serve as consultant

-As part of Princeton University's [DataX](https://csml.princeton.edu/news/videos-datax-data-scientists-discuss-their-role-and-impact-research) initiative, I am a biomedical data scientist in the Center for Statistics and Machine Learning.
+I am also affiliated with the [Center for Statistics and Machine Learning](https://csml.princeton.edu/), which creates inter-departmental connections between scientists at Princeton.

-In addition to teaching workshops on data science, I do research in the department of Computer Science with [Ben Raphael](http://compbio.cs.brown.edu/) on topics in cancer genomics and collaborate with [Shane Campbell-Staton](https://www.campbellstaton.com/) in the department of Ecology and Evolutionary Biology.
+# Highlights

+- As a former data scientist in Princeton's Computer Science department, I [discuss](https://csml.princeton.edu/news/videos-datax-data-scientists-discuss-their-role-and-impact-research) my role in the larger academic community.
-You can find a talk of my work on "Learning mixtures and DNA copy-numbers from bulk seuqencing of tumor samples" [here](https://web.inf.ed.ac.uk/cdt/biomedical-ai/events/events-past#uoe_featurebox_e98a5cc58bf69187c764e7147d3f1d965:~:text=Brian%20Arnold%2C%20Senior%20Data%20Scientist%2C%20Princeton%20University.), and I was an invited guest on the *Nice Genes!* [podcast](https://podcasts.apple.com/ca/podcast/nodding-our-tusks-to-heroic-mutations/id1622851335?i=1000574742314) for my work on tuskless African elephants.
+- [Here](https://web.inf.ed.ac.uk/cdt/biomedical-ai/events/events-past#uoe_featurebox_e98a5cc58bf69187c764e7147d3f1d965:~:text=Brian%20Arnold%2C%20Senior%20Data%20Scientist%2C%20Princeton%20University.) is a talk of my work on "Learning mixtures and DNA copy-numbers from bulk sequencing of tumor samples"
+- I was an invited guest on the *Nice Genes!* [podcast](https://podcasts.apple.com/ca/podcast/nodding-our-tusks-to-heroic-mutations/id1622851335?i=1000574742314) for our work on tuskless African elephants.

-# Career

-I am a senior research scientist in academia.
-My exact role depends on funding sources and the community I work with but generally includes:

-- **Collaborative research**
-    - with computer scientists
-        - run existing software on large datasets to identify issues and implement improvements
-        - help build new software for data science
-    - with biologists
-        - take a lead role in analyzing data and publishing results
-        - help students run existing software or develop custom analyses
-        - construct automated workflows for reproducible results with large datasets
-- **Building Infrastructure**
-    - develop scalable computational workflows to accelerate research
-    - adapt analyses to run in the cloud (GCP, AWS)
-- **Service**
-    - teach workshops on bioinformatics, data science, and software engineering
-    - consult individual graduate students or postdocs

 # Background

-I am an evolutionary biologist at heart, interested in using data science to understand biology across the tree of life.
-I have published work on plants (*e.g. Arabidopsis arenosa*, *Sapria himalayana*), bacteria (*e.g. Neisseria gonorrhoeae, Streptococcus pneumoniae*), and mammals (*e.g. Loxodonta africana*), and I am currently working with human cancer data.
-My areas of expertise include population/statistical genetics, bioinformatics, data science, and software engineering.

-I did my PhD in plant evolutionary gentics under [Kirsten Bomblies](https://impb.ethz.ch/research/research-evo.html), and we used genomic data to understand how newly formed polyploids (which possess multiple copies of maternal and paternal genomes) arise, evolve, and colonize new habitats.

-For my postdoc, I worked under [Bill Hanage](https://www.hsph.harvard.edu/william-hanage/), [Marc Lipstich](https://www.hsph.harvard.edu/marc-lipsitch/), and [Yonatan Grad](https://www.hsph.harvard.edu/yonatan-grad/), studying how bacterial pathogens adapt to new environmental pressures and how this process of adaptation may leave unique, detectable signatures in bacterial genomes.

-Since then, I have gained broader interests in data science and computational biology, working as a senior staff scientist on diverse projects in which I analyze data to gain new insights or enhance a group's existing software.
+For the past 5 years, I have worked as a staff scientist in academia.

+Two of those years I spent at [Harvard Informatics](https://informatics.fas.harvard.edu/pages/about.html), creating workflows for analyzing genomic datasets, researching with faculty, and  teaching introductory workshops on bioinformatics.

+I then moved to Princeton University where I spent 3 years as a biomedical data scientist as part of the [DataX](https://csml.princeton.edu/datax-home) initiative.
+At Princeton, I worked in the Computer Science department doing research on cancer genomics and teaching workshops on software engineering and machine learning.
+Through these experiences, I learned to think about data in more abstract ways beyond my specialization in genomics.
+I now have a broad interest in algorithms, statistics, and machine learning, and I'm interested in applying these skills to ***any*** kind of data that could be useful to address important questions.
+However, while data science skills are incredibly transferable, it's always best to work with someone who has domain expertise in the data you're analyzing!